 Still, the sun was dropping rapidly and soon she’d be lost in darkness.
 She shivered, whether from chill or anxiety, and Sarah’s words played through her mind, “That’s how people get killed!”
 The night was getting nearer and those words seemed wiser and wiser with each second.
 She should have just called the police and stayed home; safe and secure in her contented shoe box of plasterboard and wood.

 Something crunched and her head snapped up in response.
 A lone figure walked slowly towards her from around the house.
-His hair and clothing were all black, as if he were a part of the night.
+His hair and clothing were all black, as if he was a part of the night.
 He was like a shadow wraith formed from her fears, with only his pale face to give him the illusion of reality.

 He came to a stop in front of her and gazed down.
 He was tall and broad shouldered with a slim waist.
 His long hair fell down his back and seemed to blend into the long sleeved pullover.
 His mouth remained a tight–lipped line, though his eyes, dark and warm, seemed to be smiling at her.